-2. Wrap green artificial rope Christmas pine garland in between the layers of tree branches to hide the fake tree trunk.
-The idea is to wrap, or in some cases cut and stuff, green garland in between the tree branches and/or to hide the visual hole where the tree branches and tree trunk meet.
+2. Wrap green artificial rope Christmas pine garland (it looks like this) in between the layers of tree branches to hide the fake tree trunk.
+(Disclosure: I am including affiliate links in this post for your convenience) The idea is to wrap, or in some cases cut and stuff, green garland in between the tree branches and/or to hide the visual hole where the tree branches and tree trunk meet.
 You don’t have to spend a ton of money on this garland for your tree because it is background hole camouflage.
 Put your money, time, and effort into the stars of the decorating show in Steps 4 – 7.

 4. String pretty garland or ribbon on the outside branches of the Christmas tree if desired.
 This is garland you want people to notice so put your time, money, and effort into it.
 The placement of the showy garland is a work in process too.
 We will shift it around as needed during Steps 5 and 6.

-My bell garland is discontinued but you can buy a similar jingle bell Christmas garland at Wayfair if you like.
+My bell garland is discontinued but you can buy a similar jingle bell Christmas garland here if you like.